Ambassador: Pep Peraire, Spain

 Early detection of hyperthermia allows the farmer to promptly manage disease outbreaks which is important with the ever growing demand for a reduction in antibiotic usage.

-To access more information, contact RPIG (Spain): Emma Fàbrega
+To access more information about this best practice, contact RPIG (Spain): Emma Fàbrega